adamfisher/open-datasets/README.md

-# open-datasets
+# Open Datasets

-Open datasets that may be useful.
+This repository contains datasets that have been found to be useful over time.

+## Aviation

+- Airlines - All airlines worldwide.
+- Airports - All airports worldwide.